Minnesotans fish free with kids Jan. 16-18

-During the weekend, Minnesota residents age 16 or older can fish or dark-house spear without an angling or spearing license if they take a child younger than 16 fishing or spearing.
+During that weekend, Minnesota residents age 16 or older can fish or dark-house spear without an angling or spearing license if they take a child younger than 16 fishing or spearing.

-“Ice fishing is lots of fun and is another way to enjoy the outdoors,” said Benji Kohn, volunteer mentor program coordinator with the Minnesota Department of Natural Resources.
-“If you’re looking to start ice fishing, check out our helpful information online.”

-Additionally, the DNR’s Becoming an Outdoors Woman program is presenting an ice fishing webinar from noon to 1 p.m.
-Thursday, Jan.
-14. During the webinar, pro angler Mandy Uhrich will teach the basics of ice fishing and demonstrate the equipment and techniques used for this winter tradition.
-The webinar is free, open to the public and registration is required.

-Ice conditions vary and there is no such thing as 100% safe ice.
+Ice conditions vary and there is no such thing as 100 percent safe ice.
 Always check local ice conditions before heading out to a lake or river.
 Visit mndnr.gov/icesafety for ice safety guidelines.

 (0) comments